-Once you’ve completed rehab and return to life, the real work to restart a new life begins.
+Once you’ve completed a stay at an addiction treatment center like an Orange County rehab and return to life, the real work to restart a new life after addiction begins.
 Addiction is a complex intermingled pattern of physical and mental discomfort.

 It takes a considerably long time and perseverance to unravel the various root causes and triggers.
-The process of recovery entails dismantling your life, clearing the state, and starting afresh.
+The process of addiction treatment and recovery entails dismantling your life, clearing the state, and starting fresh.

 This is an overwhelming prospect as you may be further down the career path than your peers who may have more successful relationships.